CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-4.md

    streamlit run multi_agent_copilot.py
    ```

 4. Once the execution of `streamlit run multi_agent_copilot.py` is completed.
-A locally hosted HR Copliot appliation will be opened in the web browser.
+A locally hosted HR Copliot application will be opened in the web browser.

    ![](../media/img21.png)